paramsiddharth/c-linking-libraries/README.md

 a `clean` instruction to clean all files `built`.

 ## Information
+-	The 'link' being referred to in 'symbolic link' and the one in 'static/dynamic link' are completely unrelated.
 -	The source code used for the sample library and the testing file is container inside `src` in the repository's root.
 The source files are symbolically linked into the